pkic/pkic.org/content/blog/2013/2013-08-07-what-are-the-different-types-of-ssl-certificates.md

 ## Extended Validation (EV)

 EV Certificates are only issued once an entity passes a strict authentication procedure.
 These checks are much more stringent than OV certificates.
-The objectives are twofold: First, **identify the legal entity that controls a website:** Provide a reasonable assurance to the user of an Internet browser that the website the user is accessing is controlled by a specific legal entity identified in the EV Certificate by name, address of place of business, jurisdiction of incorporation or registration and registration number or other disambiguating information.&nbsp; Second, **enable encrypted communications with a website:** Facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a website (same as OV and DV).
+The objectives are twofold: First, **identify the legal entity that controls a website:** Provide a reasonable assurance to the user of an Internet browser that the website the user is accessing is controlled by a specific legal entity identified in the EV Certificate by name, address of place of business, jurisdiction of incorporation or registration and registration number or other disambiguating information.
+Second, **enable encrypted communications with a website:** Facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a website (same as OV and DV).

 The secondary purposes of an EV Certificate are to help establish the legitimacy of a business claiming to operate a website or distribute executable code, and to provide a vehicle that can be used to assist in addressing problems related to phishing, malware, and other forms of online identity fraud.
 By providing more reliable third-party verified identity and address information regarding the business, EV Certificates may help to: